-Calm and relaxing rose oil aromatherapy for a healthier you
+Calm & relaxing rose oil aromatherapy for healthier sleep and a healthier you!

 Bright eyes, glowing skin and a healthy heart are just a few rewards of a healthy lifestyle.
-But what if you could boost your health – and get better night’s sleep – with the help of a flower, a rose?
+But what if you could boost your health – and get better night’s sleep – with aromatherapy?
+Rose aromatherapy.

 Maybe it’s time to slow down and smell the roses – literally!